Welcome to the latest current affairs that impact communications consumers.

 2G network switch offs – what you need to know

-- Optus’ 2G network will switch off on 1 April, 2017
+- Optus’ 2G network will switch off from 3 April, 2017

 - Vodafone’s 2G network will switch off on 30 September, 2017